SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 More better question: how does the Cold War influence the Franco-Chinese balance of Ideloogy vs. Pragmatism?

-**The Cold War gave an opportunity for the capitalist French Republic and the communist PRC an opportunity of cross-aisle collaboration: leveraging shared gains under political pragmatism and rallying citizens through a sense of nationalistic pride whilst resisting fundimental changes of values and morals.**
+**The Cold War gave an opportunity for the capitalist French Republic and the communist PRC an opportunity of cross-aisle collaboration: leveraging shared gains under political pragmatism and rallying plans via a sense of nationalistic pride whilst resisting fundimental changes of values and morals.**

 - The cold war created the ideal circumstance for sino-french collaboration
 	- On the Chinese side, they saw the Cold War as an opportunity of growth and assertion of national identity admidst European chaos: